J2G8W/UbiForm/UbiForm Library Description.md

 `unique_ptr\<SocketMessage\> receiveMessage()`
 > Receive message on whatever socket we have opened - blocking

+`void sendAsyncMessage(SocketMessage)`
+> Send message on whatever socket we have opened - non- blocking

+`void receiveAsyncMessage (HandlerFunction)`
+> Receive message on whatever socket we have opened - non-blocking.
+We take in a function to handle the message rather than return the message as it by definition async
 ### PairEndpoint:: (extends Endpoint)
 This extends the Endpoint class and represents a Pair connection.